bagnine/Pnuemonia-image-classification/README.md

 ![img](./images/classimbalance.png)

-Looking at 3 examples from each class, the differences are subtle.
+Looking at three examples from each class, the differences are subtle.
 But we hope that by then end of this section you will be able to accurately identify pneumonia chest x-rays from normal ones.
 Pay close attention to the definition of the chest cavity in Normal images and the blurred lung area in pneumonia patients

 ![img](./images/normVSpneu.png)